 Cryptographic failure is a generalized phrase that describes a situation where sensitive data can be accessed without authorization.
 It refers to a condition where the data in transit, or at rest, is not secured through encryption.

-Now, let’s say you ignore initialization vectors (an arbitrary number required alongside a secret key to encrypt data) or reuse them, it increases the chances of information leak.
-It would be an example of failed cryptography.
+Successful cryptography ensures access control by employing ciphers along with initialization vectors.
+Ignored or reused initialization vectors (an arbitrary number required alongside a secret key to encrypt data) increases the chances of information leaks.

-An attacker can use an SQL statement to interfere with the preexisting parameters that control the exchange of data between a web application and its database.
-As such, the attacker can gain administrative access to the database.
+A malicious code input to the target program is processed as part of the command or query altering the program execution.
+Interfering with the preexisting parameters using SQL that control the exchange of data between a web app and its database gaining administrative access to the database.

 #4 Insecure Design